-Consultation with the City BWS for this project indicated their existing water system is adequate to accommodate the proposed expansion of the cemetery (January 17, 2018 letter in Appendix A).
-However, the BWS indicated that the feasibility of using non-potable water for irrigating the cemetery expansion should be first investigated.
+Consultation with the City BWS for this project indicated their existing water system is adequate to accommodate the proposed expansion of the cemetery (January 17, 2018 EISPN comment letter in Appendix A).
+BWS's review of the Draft EIS further confirmed the water system being adequate to accommodate the project based upon their October 11, 2018 comment letter (Appendix A).
+However, the BWS indicated that the feasibility of using non-potable water for irrigating the cemetery expansion should be first investigated in their EISPN comment letter.
 It was suggested that the Halekou irrigation wells currently being used to irrigate the Veterans Cemetery should be evaluated for potential use.
 If non-potable water is either unavailable or infeasible, a report documenting this investigation needs to be submitted to the BWS.